-- 16.1 At FIH events where there is an FIH Representative appointed, the FIH Representative will appoint an Appeal Jury. - 16.2 If not chairing the hearing, the FIH Representative will appoint a chair. - 16.3 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 16.4 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 16.5 Reasonable steps should be taken to ensure that at least one member of an Appeal Jury for a particular hearing has played international hockey within the previous 10 years.
+- 15.1 At FIH events (Indoor Hockey World Cup) where there is an FIH Representative appointed, the FIH Representative will appoint an Appeal Jury.
+Once confirmed, the names of the members of an Appeal Jury will be announced. - 15.2 If not chairing the hearing, the FIH Representative will appoint a chair. - 15.3 At Continental Federation tournaments which are qualifying tournaments for the Indoor Hockey World Cup an Appeal Jury shall be appointed by the Continental Federation and advised to the - 15.4 An Appeal Jury shall consist of a minimum of three persons and a maximum of five persons. - 15.5 Any person who has taken part in any previous proceedings relating to the matter under appeal must not be appointed to a particular Appeal Jury. - 15.6 Reasonable steps should be taken to ensure that at least one member of an Appeal Jury has played international Hockey within the previous 10 years.

-17 APPEALS
+16 APPEALS